OpenMined/PySyft/.github/ISSUE_TEMPLATE.md

 # Issue Template

-## Context
-### User Story:
-As a Data Scientist using PySyft's... <br>
-Enter what you would like to be implemented as a feature, in case of an issue regrading a bug in our code specify what is actually going wrong, here.

 Please delete (for bugs) or (for features) sections that are not relevant to the Issue you are creating.

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.